spring-petclinic/spring-petclinic-cloud/README.md

 You need to define your target Docker registry.
 Make sure you're already logged in by running `docker login <endpoint>` or `docker login` if you're just targeting Docker hub.

-Setup an env varible to target your Docker registry.
+Setup an env variable to target your Docker registry.
 If you're targeting Docker hub, simple provide your username, for example:

 ```bash
 export REPOSITORY_PREFIX=odedia